-Under certain conditions, dividends received by the Issuer from qualifying participations and capital gains realised by the Issuer on the sale of qualifying participations may be exempt from Luxembourg corporation taxes under the Luxembourg participation exemption.
-The Issuer may further deduct from its taxable profits interest payments made to the holders of the Series D Bonds.
+Under certain conditions, dividends received by the Issuer from qualifying participations and capital gains realised by the Issuer on the sale of qualifying participations may be exempt from Luxembourg corporation taxes under the Luxembourg participation exemption regime.
+The Issuer may further deduct from its taxable profits interest payments made to the holders of the Series E Bonds to the extent that such interest exceeds any exempt income derived from participations financed with the Series E Bonds and qualifying under the Luxembourg participation exemption regime.
+Furthermore, should the Series E Bonds finance qualifying participations under the Luxembourg participation exemption regime, any interest having reduced the taxable basis of the Issuer may be subject to recapture upon disposal of the qualifying participations by reducing the exempt amount of capital gains.